 Kandi provides vision and leadership, working collaboratively with individuals and organizations to support the entire Down syndrome community.
 Kandi holds a degree in business administration and brings two decades of experience in operations and effective administration management to her role at NDSS.
 Kandi’s involvement in the Down syndrome community first began as a local volunteer and advocate after her youngest son, Mason was born with Down syndrome.
-Eight years later, she leads NDSS with a focus on building community and keeping people with Down syndrome at the center of everything the organization does.
+Ten years later, she leads NDSS with a focus on building community and keeping people with Down syndrome at the center of everything the organization does.
 Kandi’s vision for the future of NDSS includes resources, programs, and support for individuals with Down syndrome and their families from birth to adulthood, with a special focus on caregiving, public health, and supporting aging adults.

 Manager of Community Events

 Misty supports Buddy Walk® Organizers across the country and the world to create meaningful and successful events that celebrate Down syndrome and raise awareness in local communities.
 She also oversees the annual NDSS Times Square Video presentation and supports the flagship New York City Buddy Walk®.
 Prior to joining NDSS, Misty served as president of her local Down syndrome organization.
 She brings to her role seven years of experience in peer-to-peer fundraising, including as the organizer of her local Buddy Walk®.
 Misty holds a bachelor’s degree in criminal justice and psychology and a master’s degree in criminal justice from East Tennessee State University.

 Manager of Special Events